MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 After the providers have been fetched the provider can be explored in `.gen/providers/azurem`.
 You can find all available resources definition here, kubernetes can be found using `ls ./.gen/providers/azurerm | grep "kubernetes"`.

 Lets look at the `TerraformResource` implementation of `KubernetesCluster`.
-To see the implementation display `kubernetes-cluster.ts` using `less ./.gen/providers/azurerm/kubernetes-cluster.ts` or brows the file in you editor.
+To see the implementation display `kubernetes-cluster.ts` using `less ./.gen/providers/azurerm/kubernetes-cluster.ts` or brows the file in your editor.
 You are looking for the exported class: `export class KubernetesCluster extends TerraformResource`.

 ![KubernetesCluster TerraformResource](../img/posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK/KubernetesCluster.png))